sergiokopplin/indigo/src/_posts/2019-12-26-SiteRefresh.markdown

 - [ ] Figure out why SASS won't accept variables imported from SCSS?
 - [x] Get code blocks centered
 - [ ] Figure out why Jekyll/Kramdown is not converting fence blocks and only relying on Liquid-defined code blocks.
+- [x] Fix MathJax header script to use the right AMS formatting.

 ## Code Blocks